zcoo/fluss/website/blog/2025-07-23-hands-on-fluss-lakehouse.md

    datalake.paimon.s3.path.style.access: true
    ```

-   This configures Paimon as the datalake format with S3 as the warehouse.
+   This configures Paimon as the datalake format on Minio as the warehouse.

 4. Start Fluss